Stock Market Tips for Beginners

 Make Sure to Set Long-Term Goals

-Knowing why you’re saving money is perhaps the most important step.
-Are you saving money for retirement, future college expenses, to build an estate, to purchase a home, or some other sizable expenditure?
-Knowing the purpose for your investing is key.
+Understanding the reason behind saving money is a crucial first step before jumping into the stock market.
+Ask yourself: Are you saving for retirement, future college expenses, building an estate, buying a home, or something else significant?
+Identifying the purpose behind your investment is key.

 Know Your Risk Tolerance